yangxikevinou/DDG_F17/README.md

 # ddg-exercises-js

-ddg-exercises-js is a framework for interactive geometry processing in the web!
-It is designed to be fast and easy to work with, which makes it suitable for coursework and for releasing demos.
+ddg-exercises-js is a fast and flexible framework for 3D geometry processing on the web!
+Easy integration with HTML/WebGL makes it particularly suitable for things like mobile apps, online demos, and course content.
+For many tasks, performance comes within striking distance of native (C++) code.
+Plus, since the framework is pure JavaScript, **no compilation or installation** is necessary on any platform.
+Moreover, geometry processing algorithms can be **edited in the browser** (using for instance the [JavaScript Console](https://developers.google.com/web/tools/chrome-devtools/console/) in Chrome).

 At a high level, the framework is divided into three parts - an implementation of a halfedge mesh data structure, an optimized linear algebra package and skeleton